kubeshop/tracetest/docs/advanced-selectors.md

 # Advanced Selectors

-If you need a more complex way of selecting which spans of a trace will be asserted, you can write your selector as a query.
-This will enable you to express more complex conditions to select spans.
+If you find yourself in a position where you cannot select complex spans, you can use our advanced selectors to help in that task.
+It enables you selecting spans that are impossible to select using just basic selectors.

 In order to present each selector feature as easily as possible, we will use a theoretical scenario of an e-commerce application.